Andreas Schlüter: Biography

 Schlüter also worked as an architect and built many state buildings in Berlin in his role as "Hofbaumeister" (Court Architect), which he lost when one tower showed signs of a weak fundament.
 He also served as director of the Prussian Academy of Arts from 1702 to 1704, after which he began concentrating on sculpting again, as "Hofbildhauer" (Court Sculptor).
 His most important equestrian sculpture is that of the "Great Elector", Frederick William of Brandenburg, cast in 1708 and placed at "Lange Brücke" near the Berlin City Palace, now situated in the honor court before Charlottenburg Palace.

 The Berlin City Palace, and many of his works, were partially destroyed by bombing in World War II and by the subsequent Communist regime.
 A similar fate probably befell the Amber Room, made between 1701 and 1709, Schlüter's most famous work of architecture.

+The Berlin City Palace was reconstructed between 2013 and 2020.

-In 1713 Schlüter's fame brought him to work for Tsar Peter the Great in Saint Petersburg, where he died of an illness after creating several designs.
+In 1713, Schlüter's fame brought him to work for Tsar Peter I of Russia in Saint Petersburg, where he died of an illness after creating several designs.
 Together with Johann Friedrich Braunstein, he designed the Grand Palace and Monplaisir Palace in Peterhof Palace Complex.
 Also the city's oldest building, Kikin Hall, and the reliefs at the Summer Palace are attributed to him.
 This way he became an important figure of Petrine Baroque.